Shadows (1958 film)

 Shadows is a 1958 American independent drama film directed by John Cassavetes about race relations during the Beat Generation years in New York City.
-The film stars Ben Carruthers, Lelia Goldoni, and Hugh Hurd as three black siblings, though only one of them is dark-skinned enough to be considered African American.
+The film stars Ben Carruthers, Lelia Goldoni, and Hugh Hurd as three black siblings.
 The film was initially shot in 1957 and shown in 1958, but a poor reception prompted Cassavetes to rework it in 1959.
 Promoted as a completely improvisational film, it was intensively rehearsed in 1957, and in 1959 it was fully scripted.

 The film depicts two weeks in the lives of three siblings on the margins of society: two brothers who are struggling jazz musicians and their light-skinned younger sister who goes through three relationships, one with an older white writer, one with a shallow white lover, and finally one with a gentle young black admirer.

 Film scholars consider Shadows a milestone of American independent cinema.
 In 1960, the film won the Critics Award at the Venice Film Festival.

 In 1993, Shadows was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".